 Harvard Heath is retired curator of the Utah and American West Archives at the Harold B. Lee Library, and the editor of “Confidence Amid Change: The Presidential Diaries of David O. McKay, 1951-1970.”
+President McKay’s biographies were made possible thanks to the efforts of Clare Middlemiss.

 Who is Harvard Heath?